wellasomething/wellasomething/README.md

 - 👋 Hi, I’m @wellasomething
-- 🌱 I’m an frontend developer
+- 🌱 I’m an software engineer
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me whatsapp +2348171196165, swella000@gmail.com